theNewDynamic/aba-icc/_cases-charges/paul-gicheru-and-philip-kipkoech-bett-charges-philip-kipkoech-bett.md

 The Accused is alleged to have committed crimes under multiple modes of criminal liability:

-* He is alleged to have committed atrocity crimes as an individual, jointly with another or through another person ([Article 25(3)(a)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198))
+> He is alleged to have committed atrocity crimes as an individual, jointly with another or through another person ([Article 25(3)(a)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198)&nbsp;of the Rome Statute).
+>
+>
-* He is alleged to have intentionally contributed to the commission of these crimes through a group of others, with the aim of furthering the criminal activity or purpose of the group ([Article 25(3)(d)(i)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198)), and with knowledge of the intention of the group to commit these crimes ([Article 25(3)(d)(ii)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198)).
+> The Accused is alleged to have intentionally contributed to the commission or attempted commission of atrocity crimes by a group, with the aim of furthering the criminal activity or purpose of the perpetrators ([Article 25(3)(d)(i)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198)), and with knowledge of the perpetrators' intention to commit these crimes ([Article 25(3)(d)(ii)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198)).

 Under these modes of liability, the Accused is charged with Corruptly Influencing Witnesses, and Offence against the Administration of Justice ([Article 70(1)(c)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1243)).